 The following are guidelines for building a street application blown engine for use with gasoline.
-This is basic information that has been compiled over the 35+ years that Dyer's Blowers has been producing street blower kits.
+This is basic information that has been compiled over the 35+ years that Dyer's Machine Service Inc has been producing street blower kits.

 Blocks must be in good condition with a maximum of +.060 Bore from stock.
 Four bolt mains are recommended for high performance applications but two bolt mains can be used in low boost applications.
 A high performance aftermarket head gasket is recommended for applications up to 12 psi of boost.
 O-ringing the block is recommended for applications above 12 psi of boost.

 A good set of factory high performance heads will provide excellent power on most applications.
 Stainless Valves and a good 3 angle valve job are recommended for a blown application.
 Porting and polishing the heads are not necessary in a mild boost application (7-10 psi of boost).
 Aftermarket high flow heads are recommended on engines producing over 12 psi of boost.

 Cast Cranks may be used in low boost applications (5 psi of boost or less).
 Steel Cranks are recommended in all applications.
 A factory steel crank will be sufficient for most street applications.
 Aftermarket 4340 steel cranks are recommended for engines running over 12 psi of boost and/or blown engines with nitrous.

 All rods should be magnafluxed before use in blown applications.
 Stock Rods may be used in low boost applications (5 psi of boost or less).
 Factory High Performance Steel Rods are recommended for most applications.
 Aftermarket 4340 steel rods are recommended for engines running over 12 psi of boost and/or blown engines with nitrous.